MikroElektronika/mikrosdk_click_v2/clicks/buck2/DETAILS.md

 ## Examples Description

-> The demo application displays output voltage change.
+> This application demonstrates the use of Buck 2 Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Configuring clicks and log objects.
-> Settings the click in the default configuration.
+> Initializes the driver and configures the click board.

 ```c
 void application_init ( void )